-My formal concerns with this work involve using wood and thread to equate the photographic paper with a sculptural material.
-I look to parallels between sewing and analog photography, in that both sewing machines and silver gelatin prints were once considered more automated technologies, but nowadays are viewed as involved in the creation of “hand-made” objects.
-These pieces celebrate photographic paper as a physical medium, more than simply the substrate on which an image from the outside world rests.
-The silver gelatin paper is freed to accomplish its essential property – record the presence of light – a process firmly rooted in science but which also holds an allure akin to magic.
+My formal concerns with this work involve using wood and thread to equate the photographic paper to a sculptural material.
+I observe parallels between sewing and analog photography, in that both sewing machines and silver gelatin prints were once considered more automated technologies, but nowadays, both are viewed as involved in the creation of “hand-made” objects.
+These pieces celebrate photographic paper as a physical medium, more than simply the substrate upon which an image from the outside world rests.
+By creating chemigrams, silver gelatin paper is freed to accomplish its essential property: to record the presence of light – a process firmly rooted in science but which also holds an allure akin to magic.